 Oikocredit is a worldwide financial cooperative that promotes global justice by empowering disadvantaged people with credit.
 Their loans support the growth of microfinance institutions, trade cooperatives, fair trade organizations, and small-to-medium sized enterprises, making a difference in the lives of the poor and disenfranchised around the world.

-The Olmstead Parks Conservancy is dedicated to restoring and enhancing a system of 18 Louisville parks and 8 connecting parkways designed by the renowned Frederick Law Olmstead and his sons, and by so doing to connect nature and neighborhood while strengthening the community’s well-being.
+The Olmsted Parks Conservancy is dedicated to restoring and enhancing a system of 18 Louisville parks and 8 connecting parkways designed by the renowned Frederick Law Olmsted and his sons, and by so doing to connect nature and neighborhood while strengthening the community’s well-being.

 Project Drawdown, led by Paul Hawken, is the most comprehensive plan ever proposed to reverse global warming developed by qualified and diverse group of global researchers from around the world who identified, researched, and modeled the 100 most substantive, existing solutions to address climate change and reduce atmospheric carbon drastically within 30 years.
 These solutions are featured in the project’s first book, Drawdown.

 Project Equity helps businesses and communities discover the power of employee ownership in order to anchor businesses within communities, retain good jobs, and model effective corporate governance.
 The organization supports businesses to transition to broad-based, democratic employee ownership, helping business owners to assess fit with this approach, support the sale of the business, and work with a core group of employees to structure and successfully operationalize a transition to employee ownership and an effective ownership culture.